 Strengthening a Spastic Muscle.
 Why the Kerfuffle?

 Not as much now, but in the recent past, discussing strength training a hyperactive or spastic muscle was a very controversial topic amongst clinicians at happy hour, in the clinic, or at CEU’s.
 For many, the thought of having upper motor neuron lesion clients squeeze their hyperactive finger flexors or flex their spastic biceps in the late 1980-90’s (and earlier) would have made many clinicians cringe.
 The visual that comes to mind for me is something out of a CSI show, but instead of a homicide, you were looking at a clinical “assault and battery” where security would have been called and the crime scene tape would have been wrapped around the patient and the plinth.
 The suspected serial criminal then would have collected his or her belongings and performed the famous perp walk out of the clinic for all of the fellow clinicians to see.
-Yes, the media would have eventually covered this story and learned that this inept clinician, known publically now as “high toner”, would be linked to previous clinical crimes ranging from “excessive upper trap activation” to “absence of manual cues”.
+Yes, the media would have eventually covered this story and learned that this inept clinician, known publicly now as “high toner”, would be linked to previous clinical crimes ranging from “excessive upper trap activation” to “absence of manual cues”.
 OK, maybe a bit melodramatic and a tad over-exaggerated, but I think you get the idea.

 In case you are wondering where this is going, let me take a few more minutes of your time to explain.
 While in occupational therapy school in the mid 1990’s, and early in my career, I was frequently reminded to not evoke abnormal movement patterns while treating patients suffering from hemiparesis.
 According to most of my professors and senior colleagues at the time, strengthening or firing hyperactive muscles were considered harmful and detrimental.
 It was expressed to me that this would lead to increased spasticity, exaggerated abnormal movement patterns and possibly pain.
 I never questioned why and how this would happen, but as a novice clinician, I was not ready to challenge long lasting conventional principles or ask probing questions.
 Since it was considered standard practice, and well believed, I decided to accept these clinical tips as gospel and avoided strengthening techniques with my spastic hemiparetic clients for 2-3 years.